Chris Seeger appointed co-lead counsel in In Re: Social Media Adolescent Addiction/Personal Injury Products Liability Litigation

 Hundreds of families have filed product liability lawsuits against social media companies, including Meta Platforms, Inc., Snap, Inc., Google LLC, and ByteDance Ltd. Plaintiffs allege these companies have intentionally designed their products to promote addictive and self-destructive behavior and failed to provide protections to minor-aged users on their platforms.

 One of the nation’s preeminent plaintiffs’ law firms, Seeger Weiss is best known for multidistrict mass torts and class actions in both state and federal court.
-From offices in New York, New Jersey, Pennsylvania, and Massachusetts, the firm has represented over 10,000 individuals, companies, and governments across the U.S. who have been injured or defrauded on a massive scale.
+From offices in New York, New Jersey, and Pennsylvania, the firm has represented over 10,000 individuals, companies, and governments across the U.S. who have been injured or defrauded on a massive scale.

 Since its founding in 1999, Seeger has led many of the most complex and high-profile cases in the country: the National Prescription Opiate Litigation, which the Washington Post called “the largest federal court case in U.S. history”; 3M Combat Arms Earplug Products Liability Litigation, which the Minneapolis Star Tribune called “one of the largest mass torts ever”; the “Dieselgate” scandal; and the history-making National Football League Players’ Concussion Injury Litigation.